-DAY 1 Fly to Paris or Brussels
+DAY 1 Fly to Paris

-DAY 2 Arrive in Paris or Brussels
+DAY 2 Arrive in Paris.
+Welcome in Compiègne.

 Once all guests are together, we will begin our study of Operation Market Garden, the early attempt by the Allied forces to strike directly for Berlin.
 Control of the bridges at Eindhoven, Nijmegen and Arnhem was essential for the push into Germany.
 We drive “Hell’s Highway” where the 101st and 82nd Airborne broke through to connect with the British in Arnhem.
 We visit Nijmegen to see the daring crossing of the Waal River by the 82nd Airborne.
 From there we proceed to Arnhem where again we cross the “Bridge Too Far.”